danorder/All-In-One-V400-SR-Official-Klipper-/Firmware/Oem Klipper/readme.md

 Later for the pads depedning on what happens with flsun images.
 I may make a simple cleanup script to fully rudn a clean klipper install for begginer users.

+Note if coming from sr configs the functioality is basically the same / procedures.